ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 }
 ```

-It's important to note that the units used in RealityKit are in meters, so this cube is 25cm along each edge.
+It's important to note that the units used in RealityKit are in `meters`, so this cube is `25cm` along each edge.

-Entities can have multiple children, and those children cal also have children an so on, so in that sense, you can think of it like a tree of Entities/Nodes
+Entities can have multiple children, and those children cal also have children and so on, so in that sense, you can think of it like a tree of Entities/Nodes

 We can now switch back to the `ImmersiveView` and add this Shape to the `scene`.